MekhyW/HRL/README.md

 // Main block will be executed in an infinite loop after setup main {
-    // Create sessions for each chat
-    const sessions = createSessions();
+    // Create sessions for each unattended chat sessions = createSessions();

     // Start context-specific behaviors for each session in parallel loop {